jnozzi/cocoadev.com/markdown/ApplicationLinking.md

-General/ApplicationLinking, or just linking, is the final stage in the build process for binaries built with C and C-like languages, as well as other languages (such as many Pascal and assembly variants) which use a C-like build process.
+ApplicationLinking, or just linking, is the final stage in the build process for binaries built with C and C-like languages, as well as other languages (such as many Pascal and assembly variants) which use a C-like build process.
 The linking stage is when external libraries are included in the binary.
 Linking can also refer to dynamic or runtime linking, which happens when a program is launched and is when dynamic libraries are loaded into the process's address space.

 This page will give an overview of what linking is, how it works on OS X, and how it relates to Cocoa.

 If you've come here because you're having a problem with dynamic libraries or frameworks, this page will give you a good overview of the mechanisms involved and will help you to solve your problem.
-If you're looking for a page which discusses specific, commonly-seen issues with linking, see General/ApplicationLinkingIssues.
+If you're looking for a page which discusses specific, commonly-seen issues with linking, see ApplicationLinkingIssues.

 The contents of this page are geared towards Mac OS X development.
 Much of the page will apply to other UNIX systems, and I'll try to mark OS X specific information when I can, but I may forget about it, so exercise caution.